-Set the input data (rasters) in the report with the config.R file
+Set the input data (rasters) in the report using the config.R file

-This is the environmental data you are interested in summarizing for your map units.
+The raster files are the environmental data you are interested in summarizing for your map units.

 Open the file ‘config.R’ by either clicking File-Open or by clicking on the file in the File Window.
 It will open in the Script Window.

 Scroll down to about line 15 and you will see a list of rasters.
 Either set up the data to match the provided folder path and file names or adjust the paths and file names to suit your data.
-Pay attention to capitalization.
+Pay attention to capitalization and backslash direction.
 If you change any of the information, save the file by clicking File-Save on the R Studio toolbar or pressing Ctrl-S.